Appendix

 Code Quality & Design

-at compile-time. - Prefer Immutability: Design types as immutable where appropriate, especially for data transfer objects (
+- Prefer Immutability: Design types as immutable where appropriate, especially for data transfer objects (recordtypes are excellent here).
+Usereadonlyfields and properties.

 - Follow SOLID Principles: Apply Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion principles.